katiebuntic/intro-to-research-data-management-carpentries/episodes/tabular-data-collection.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-## Variables and data types and formats
+## Variables, data types and formats

 Alex has received a dataset from the MET museum and needs to understand the types of variables before exploring or analysing it further.